What is a retirement pension?

-- be totally and permanently disabled
+- be totally and permanently disabled.

-A Retirement Pension gives you the flexibility to choose how much pension you receive each year (subject to the Commonwealth Government limits) and the frequency of those payments (twice-monthly, monthly, quarterly, six-monthly or annually).
+A Retirement Pension gives you the flexibility to choose how much pension you will receive each year (subject to the Commonwealth Government limits) and when you receive those payments (fortnightly, monthly, quarterly, six-monthly or annually).

 You may also take part of your pension account balance as a lump sum at any time, although this may affect how long your pension will last in retirement.